 You can find more Jasper townsite trail information along with downloadable maps here.

-Jasper Skytram
+Jasper Skytram – Temporarily Closed

-For those looking to begin their Jasper hikes above the clouds, the Jasper SkyTram lets you conserve your energy for exploring the alpine meadows on top of Whistlers Peak.
+For those looking to begin their Jasper hikes above the clouds, the Jasper SkyTram lets you conserve your energy for exploring the alpine meadows and viewpoint on top of Whistlers Peak.
 This is an absolute must for those looking for 360º mountain top views!
-For the more adventurous, get off the boardwalk and onto the trails leading all the way to the top of Whistlers Mountain.
-Be sure to be prepared for changing weather conditions.
-A complete trail map on top of the mountain can be found here.

-Book Jasper SkyTram Tickets here.
+Book Jasper SkyTram Tickets here

 Jasper Day Hikes